DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 #### Animators

 #### 3D Artists
 For right now, there are still a couple of simple props we need to fill out the levels.

-Once we get most of those out the way, I'll start asking you guys to create more abstract and unique props that will help make the game more visually interesting.
+Once we get most of those out the way, I'll start asking you guys to create:
+- more abstract and unique props that'll further establish the game's visual identity
+- larger 'hero piece' props that will serve as the focal point of some of the rooms

 #### 2D Artists